bubenshchykov/ngrok/README.md

 This module uses node>=8.3.0 with async-await.
 For callback-based version use [2.3.0](https://github.com/bubenshchykov/ngrok/blob/330674233e3ec77688bb692bf1eb007810c4e30d/README.md)

 ## authtoken
-You can create basic http-https-tcp tunnel without authtoken.
+You can create basic http-https-tcp tunnel without [authtoken](https://ngrok.com/docs#authtoken).
 For custom subdomains and more you should  obtain authtoken by signing up at [ngrok.com](https://ngrok.com).
 Once you set it, it's stored in ngrok config and used for all tunnels.
 Few ways:

 ```
 await ngrok.authtoken(token);
 await ngrok.connect({authtoken: token, ...});

-or

-ngrok authtoken <token>
 ```

 ## connect